List of Pakistan Test cricket records: Key

 The top five records are listed for each category, except in "team wins, losses, and draws" and "highest wicket partnerships".
 Tied records for the fifth place are listed as well.
 Explanations of the general symbols and cricketing terms used in the list are given below.
 Specific details are provided in each category where appropriate.

 Team records

 Team wins, losses, and draws

-Pakistan has played 451 Test matches resulting in 146 victories, 139 defeats and 166 draws for an overall winning percentage of 32.37, the fourth-highest winning percentage of Test playing teams.
+Pakistan has played 462 Test matches resulting in 150 victories, 146 defeats and 166 draws for an overall winning percentage of 32.46.
 A tie can occur when the scores of both teams are equal at the conclusion of play, provided that the side batting last has completed their innings.
 Only two matches have ended in a tie in Test cricket history, neither of which involved Pakistan.